 Workaround 2:: Access Error ‘3022’ : The Changes you Requested to the Table were not Successful in Access

 In order to resolve the Access Error ‘3022’: The Changes you Requested to the Table were not Successful in Access 2013/2016 database.
-User need to design the tables to eliminate the possibility of entering duplicate values in primary key field or field that uses a unique index.
+User needs to design the tables to eliminate the possibility of entering duplicate values in the primary key field or field that uses a unique index.

 If the used primary key needs to support duplicate values, then you should remove the current primary key and add an AutoNumber field to your table which works as a primary key.